bebosudo/sest/hw/setup.md

 Make sure to set WiFi credentials correctly in `src/secret_settings.h`.

-Then, once platformio is installed (python2 only :( ) run: `pio run -t upload`.
+Then, once platformio is installed (python2 only `:(` ), move into the hw directory and run: `pio run -t upload`.

-To read the ouput from the serial on the terminal use: `pio device monitor`.
+To read the output from the serial on the terminal use: `pio device monitor -b 115200`.

-To compile, load and see the output on the terminal with a single command: `pio run -t upload && pio device monitor` on a terminal with bash support (like the one installed with Git on windows).
+To compile, load and see the output on the terminal with a single command: `pio run -t upload && pio device monitor -b 115200` on a terminal with bash support (like the one installed with Git on windows).